Alysoffar/LangGraph_FullGuide/README.md

 # LangGraph Complete Learning Repository

 A comprehensive educational repository for mastering LangGraph from fundamental graph concepts to advanced AI agent implementations.
-This repository provides a structured learning path through three progressive modules: foundational graph theory, AI-powered chatbots, and autonomous agent systems.
+This repository provides a structured learning path through three progressive modules: foundational graph theory, AI-powered chatbots, and retrieval-augmented generation systems.

+> **📚 Course Material Source**: This repository is based on studying and implementing concepts from the comprehensive LangGraph tutorial: [**LangGraph Tutorial - Build AI Agents with Python**](https://www.youtube.com/watch?v=jGg_1h0qzaM).
+The implementations extend and organize the course content into a structured learning framework.

 ## 🎯 Repository Overview